 Known as “The best train experience in the world.”
 By the Society of American Travel Writers (SATW) and “One of the world’s greatest trips” by National Geographic, it comes with a hand full of accolades and I was ready to get this party started.

 Once onboard, we waved goodbye and screeched towards the outskirts of Vancouver.
 As we crossed the Fraser Swing Bridge, we begin our ascent to the spectacular Coast Mountains.
 At this point, I am already hungry for breakfast.
 This was when I found out that the Michelin-accredited chef onboard has a staff of over 80 culinary trained workers helping him prepare meals for all classes of service on the train.
 Let me tell you, it doesn’t get much better than lox and caviar on eggs for breakfast!
 This is a luxury train!

-While rolling thru Fraser Canyon, we spot Hell’s Gate, a popular tourist attraction, located at the narrowest part of the mighty Fraser River.
+While rolling through Fraser Canyon, we spot Hell’s Gate, a popular tourist attraction, located at the narrowest part of the mighty Fraser River.

 Mr. Simon Fraser arrived here in 1808 and wrote in his journal:

 “We had to pass where no human should venture and surely we had entered the Gates of Hell.”

-The surrounding cliff walls funnel about 200 million gallons of water thru this canyon that is only about 110 feet wide.
+The surrounding cliff walls funnel about 200 million gallons of water through this canyon that is only about 110 feet wide.
 And this is done every single minute!
 What an amazing feat!
 That is twice the volume of water of the Niagara Falls!
 The power of the rapids seen down below is incredible as the rivers come together and it passes through the smallest midpoint.